 "You should definitely agree on a form of communication before you push off," Volpert says.
 Tandem inflatable kayaks have a relatively smaller learning curve, but you can't fit nearly as much beer in them.

 Build a Fly Rod, and Hook a Fish

 "If you buy a kit and assemble it, it's not like you are starting from ground zero," says Meiser Fly Rods production manager, Keith Lyons.
 "The cool part is that you do feel like you are."
 Researching classes at local fly fishing shops is a good place to start.

 If you want to go full DIY go to anglersworkshop.com where you can find all of the materials you need as well as instruction books like Fly Rod Building Made Easy.
 Lyons says it will take a first-timer eight to 10 hours to build a rod, but don't be overwhelmed—you only need about six different materials.

 Wine, beer, or liquor—whatever your dad is into take him on a tour.
 If you are lucky enough to live in Portland, Oregon, we suggest Brewcycle where you can actually drink and bike safely.
 Alcohol is something you can debate on a tangible as well as philosophical level—all with the benefit of a few drinks as a social lubricant.

 Learn to Tie Flies

 We suggest this with a caveat: give yourself plenty of time to learn.
-"Learning how to tie a fly well is actually ridiculously hard," says Jefferson Flywater Guide Service Owner Ryan Allred.
+"Learning how to tie a fly well is actually ridiculously hard," says Jefferson Flywater Guide Service owner Ryan Allred.
 Tying flies is a tactile skill so we suggest you take a class rather than try to teach yourself from a book.
-When you have learned down, or if you're already an experienced fly tyer, we suggest challenging your father to tie four flies then create a fishing derby with them on Father's Day.
+When you have learned down, or if you're already an experienced fly tier, we suggest challenging your father to tie four flies then create a fishing derby with them on Father's Day.